 Science is the lens through which I understand the world.
-Paleontology and evolutionary biology are particularly revealing because they deal with the history of life-- with mortality, chance, and earths deeply interconnected web of plants, animals, geologic and climatic conditions.
-This is the basis from which I think about us humans and about our proper place in the world.
+Paleontology and evolutionary biology in particular deal with the deep history of life on earth-- with mortality, chance, and earths deeply interconnected webs of life, geologic, and climatic conditions.
+This is the basis from which I think about us humans.
 The study of nature was once, with good reason, a branch of philosophy.
-It still is, arguably, the most rational basis for considering how to live and how to die.

-We humans through our sheer numbers are now equivalent to the massive geological forces that produced past Great Extinctions.
+Welcome to the Future!!
+We humans through our sheer numbers are now equivalent to the enormous forces that produced the worst of the past Mass Extinctions.
 We are powerful.

 Earths life systems could to a large extent recover if we pull back and let them.
 We are much too ignorant at this point to engineer the recovery ourselves; humility is desperately needed.
 With proper paradigm change in how we conceive of ourselves and with uncorrupted leadership, we could figure out how to live sustainably.